Running My Favourite Sprint Retrospective

 Armed with this newly gained knowledge we know a little more about what makes our new colleagues tick and the experiences that they've had which contributes into making them the person they are.

-I went away with a smile on my face and I know that the team went away laughing and knowing more than they went it.
+I went away with a smile on my face and I know that the team went away laughing and knowing more than they went in with.